core-interaction/core-interaction.github.io/topic/everything/index.md

 {% comment %} Arpanet growth. {% endcomment %}

-Over the following decades, “ARPAnet” would grow to include other cities—and then other competing academic and commerical networks were developed alongside, each with their own communication protocols.
+Over the following decades, “[ARPAnet](https://en.wikipedia.org/wiki/ARPANET)” would grow to include other cities—and then other competing academic and commercial networks were developed alongside, each with their own communication protocols.

 {% comment %} TCP diagram of some sort? {% endcomment %}